dcunited001/dcunited001.github.io/_posts/2017-02-27-the-turing-network-a-thought-experiment-for-quantum-computing.md

 technology is and makes me wonder where all the hyperintelligent people are in my life.

+#### Wherefore [Erdős Number](https://en.wikipedia.org/wiki/Erd%C5%91s_number)?
+There for nothing?

 > "Before, when I looked at a piece of blank paper my mind was filled
 > with ideas.
 Now all I see is a blank piece of paper..."
 > [Paul Erdős](https://www.quora.com/Was-Paul-Erdos-addicted-to-amphetamines)

+What am I here for, anyways?
+Why am I tormented for the gifts of creativity, intelligence and perseverence?
+Why does it appear that I'm fated for oblivion?